 - The study of vectors, matrices, counting, data analysis, and other topics from discrete mathematics is woven into core courses.

 - Computer-based and calculator-based activities are part of core courses.

 - Topics are explored visually, symbolically, and verbally.

 - The capacity to develop problem-solving strategies depends on an accumulated body of knowledge.

 These principles are addressed in the integrated curricula of the courses.
 Placement tests are used to determine the appropriate level of math class for each incoming student.
-The program also offers opportunities for advanced work, including AP Calculus, AP Statistics, Multivariable Calculus, and Linear Algebra.
+The program also offers opportunities for advanced work, including AP Calculus, AP Statistics, and Multivariable Calculus.
 Math Club, open to all interested students, meets regularly to share ideas and investigate problems beyond the scope of the normal curriculum.
 Math Club also provides opportunities for students to prepare for local and national mathematics competitions.